wttech/TestWarez2016/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-After you navigate to report url:
+After you navigate to the report url:
 `http://aet-vagrant/report.html?company=cognifide&project=workshops&correlationId=cognifide-workshops-check-1474577335419`
 you will see the report.
-Another way to open the report is to open `redirect.html` from `target` directory file that is the result of a Maven build.
+Another way to open the report is to open `redirect.html` from the `target` directory file that is the result of a Maven build.
-It will redirect browser to report web application.
+It will redirect the browser to the report web application.

-If you can see the report with a screenshot captured means you are ready to start your AET adventure.
+If you can see the report with a screenshot captured it means you are ready to start your AET adventure.

 ## Exercises
 There are 3 simple exercises that will quickly introduce you to the AET World.
 Order of performing exercises is not important, however we suggest starting with `exercise 1`.
-Before running each exercise suite check out `explained` version of suite which contains comments with suite details.
+Before running each exercise suite check out the `explained` version of the suite which contains comments with suite details.

 You will find each exercise description inside its directory.

 You will also find in this repository `pom-template.xml` and `suite-template.xml` that may be useful in the future to setup your own tests.

-Directory `exercise-page` contains sources of a page that is used in the workshop.
-You may simply run it using [Apache Server](https://httpd.apache.org/download.cgi).
+The directory `exercise-page` contains sources of the page that is used in the workshop.
+You may simply run it by using [Apache Server](https://httpd.apache.org/download.cgi).